Menu

 Scientists analyze the leaves of a plant called kalata-kalata and discovery potential new drugs for diseases that affect millions of people worldwide.

-Are Generic Drugs the Same as Brand Name Medications
+Are Generic Drugs Equivalent to Brand Name Medications?

-Explains the differences and similarities between brand name drugs and their equivalent generic drug brands.
+Discover the key differences and similarities between brand name drugs and their generic equivalents, including efficacy, safety, and cost.

 Low Dose Naltrexone: Tricking the Body to Heal Itself